 Setup -> Expensive App -> Environments + Add Environment.

 Once created, you need to define what the Environment is by creating an Infrastructure Definition by clicking on +Add Infrastructure Definition.
 The Cloud Provider Type is “Kubernetes Cluster” and the Deployment Type is “Kubernetes”.
-When going through the Cloud Cost Optimization getting started example, you have already deployed a Harness Kubernetes Delegate and set up a Cloud Provider.
-You can select the Already Provisioned Infrastructure to select the Kubernetes Cluster [e.g the Harness Cloud Provider] you want to deploy to.
+When going through the Getting Started example, you have already deployed a Harness Kubernetes Delegate and set up a Cloud Provider.
+You can select the already-provisioned Infrastructure to select the Kubernetes Cluster [e.g the Harness Cloud Provider] you want to deploy to.

-When the Infrastructure Definition setup complete, can configure the Service which is the application that you will deploy.
+When the Infrastructure Definition setup is complete, configure the Service, which is the application that you will deploy.

 Setup -> Expensive App -> Services + Add Service.
 The Deployment Type is “Kubernetes”.